Peak Education Center

-For the most recent version, I used React and Gatsby.
-Gatsby is a static site-generator that has become increasingly popular, and it has become a really enjoyable experience for me learning and implementing it for various static sites.
+Currently, for the most recent version, I used React and Gatsby.
+Gatsby is a static site-generator that has become increasingly popular.
 Although it may not be the most ideal for dynamic sites, it's a fast and simple way to get started with a static-based one, which this website is.
 It's SEO features are also one of its many pros, as opposed to using only React.

-Because there is an abundance of similar learning centers in the area, I had to think of way for the organization to stand out among the rest and highlight what makes Peak different.
+I had to think of a way for the organization to stand out among the rest of similar learning centers in the local area, and to highlight what makes Peak different.
 My goal was to shift from an outdated feel to a more modernized one, through imagery, animations, and a slightly different type of layout.
-However, it is still an educational institution, which I had to be mindful of, to provide a convenient user experience.
+I still had to be mindful that it is an educational institution and that it should provide a convenient experience for the user base, who might just want to find out basic information quickly.
 The most important aspect was the content and services offered.

 It reinforced the importance of keeping the target audience in mind when building a website, and in this case to try to keep things simple and informative for parents and students.